patch testing on wrist

 Professional Patch Testing vs. At-Home Testing

-Skin care professionals can perform comprehensive patch testing for common sensitizing ingredients, which involves applying standardized materials to your back and monitoring reactions over several days.
-This professional testing can help identify specific ingredients you may want to avoid and is particularly valuable if you have frequent, unexplained skin reactions.
+Dermatologists can perform comprehensive patch testing for common sensitizing ingredients.
+It typically involves applying standardized materials to your back and monitoring the response over several days.
+Professional testing can help identify specific ingredients you may want to avoid, and it’s particularly valuable if you have frequent, unexplained skin reactions.

-At-home patch testing, while less comprehensive, is practical for evaluating specific products you want to use.
+At-home patch testing, while less comprehensive, is practical for evaluating the specific products you actually want to use.
 Both approaches have value, and they complement each other well.

 Avi applying a Clarity face mask on Braydon